baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - Stunning Lasers can not stun the same target 2 turns in a row.
 - Stunning Lasers' damage can be reflected but the stun can not.
 - Vampiric Lasers heal for 30% of damage inflicted (is this correct?)
+- `fireLasers()` attempts to fire lasers at any enemy (if multiple enemies are within range, target is chosen based on previously set attack priority).
+- `fireLasers(entity)` can be used to fire lasers at a specific enemy (note that if you can not sense the enemy, you should blind-fire lasers by direction instead).
+- `fireLasers(direction)` can be used to blind-fire lasers at a specific direction.
+Note that `direction` must be string `'left'`, `'right'`, `'up'`, or `'down'`.
+- `willLasersHit()`, `willLasersHit(entity)` and `willLasersHit(direction)` return true if the corresponding `fireLasers` is possible.
+Note that `willLasersHit(direction)` does not indicate whether lasers will hit an enemy, only whether fireing lasers is possible.
+Also note that these will return true even if EMP has disabled your lasers.
+You will lose a turn if you attempt to fire lasers and it fails to fire (due to EMP, target out of range, target not sensed due to cloaking and lasers not blind-fired, etc.)

 | Weapon                 | Damage        | Range | Special effect | Special duration  |
 | -----------------------|:-------------:|:-----:|:--------------:|:-----------------:|